 Students have described the Arts Award as ‘similar to DofE, but for the arts’ and certainly, as with DofE, the Arts Award qualifications exist in Bronze, Silver and Gold and have a similar focus on personal challenge and independence.

-Here at Gordon’s we hope the Arts Awards will give pupils a worthy qualification for the musical and artistic activities many already undertake, as well as maintaining and increasing pupils’ interest and enthusiasm in music and the Arts in general.
-We also believe it will prepare pupils well for the level of independence required at GCSE and beyond.
+Here at Gordon’s we hope the Arts Awards will give students a worthy qualification for the musical and artistic activities many already undertake, as well as maintaining and increasing students’ interest and enthusiasm in music and the Arts in general.
+We also believe it will prepare students well for the level of independence required at GCSE and beyond.